xvnpw/fabric-agent-action-examples/docs/PROJECT.md

 - multi  tenant API application - where tenant is client application like DietMaster Pro, Nutritionist Pro, or others.
 - each tenant can contain many dietitians.
-- each dietitian can have multiple customers.
+- each dietitian can have multiple customers
 - the application will be deployed into AWS cloud and use cloud-based services to store and process data.
 - the application will store and process PII information that might contain personal health data of customers.
 - ChatGPT 35 will be used as LLM